Learning Task Constraints from Demonstration for Hybrid Force/Position Control: Experimental Setup

 \section{Experimental Setup}

 We validate our methods on a Baxter robot equipped with a 6-axis Optoforce HEX-E-200N force-torque sensor at the wrist.
-Both the robot state and the force-torque sensor state\footnote{We employ an online low-pass filter on the force sensor with a cutoff frequency of 1.5Hz.
-This is a lower cutoff frequency than typically used, but the added noise reduction is beneficial for learning from the sensor readings.
-The filter adds a small time delay on the order of 20 milliseconds, which is insignificant given the 1000Hz sampling rate of the sensor.} are sampled at 1000Hz.
-Robot controllers operate at a rate of 1000Hz.
+Both the robot state and the force-torque sensor state\footnote{We use a 1.5Hz-cutoff online low-pass filter for the force sensor.} are sampled at 1kHz.
+Robot controllers operate at 1kHz.
 The end-effector is a hard plastic sphere threaded to the tip of a steel shaft which affords a point contact that can vary easily over the course of the trajectory.
-Experiments were performed using an Intel Core i7-4770 CPU @ 3.40GHz x 8 computer with 8GB of RAM running Ubuntu 14.04 and ROS Indigo.
-All software and data associated with this paper will be made available upon publication.
+Experiments were performed using an Intel Core i7-4770 CPU@3.40GHz-8 computer with 8GB of RAM running Ubuntu 14.04 and ROS Indigo.
+All software and data is publicly available.\footnote{Data is available at \texttt{\url{http://bit.ly/dmp_hfpc_data}}.}\footnote{Code is available at \texttt{\url{http://bit.ly/dmp_hfpc_code}}.}\footnote{Video is available at \texttt{\url{https://youtu.be/WzDP78K6ptI}}.}

 We provide kinesthetic demonstrations by manually moving the robot arm in gravity-compensation mode.
-Once recorded, the system autonomously segments the demonstrations using the contact classifier in Equation (\ref{eqn:contact_classifier}) into three phase types: making-contact, in-contact, and breaking-contact.
+Once recorded, the system autonomously segments the demonstrations using the contact classifier in Equation~\ref{eqn:contact_classifier} into three phase types: making-contact, in-contact, and breaking-contact.
 Desired goal forces for making contact are equal to the initial desired forces for the sliding phase.
-A DMP is learned for each DOF in each task phase as described in Sections \ref{sec:background:dmps} and \ref{sec:methods:task_constraints}.
-DMP parameters were set according to guidance in the prior art \cite{ijspeert2013dynamical}.
-All DMP and controller parameters are kept the same in all experiments unless otherwise stated in the text.
-We now lay out an overview of our experimental protocol; we present the associated results in Section~\ref{sec:results}.
+A DMP is learned for each DOF in each task phase as described in Sections~\ref{sec:background:dmps} and~\ref{sec:methods:task_constraints}.
+DMP parameters were set according to guidance in the prior art~\cite{ijspeert2013dynamical}.
+All DMP and controller parameters are kept the same in all experiments unless otherwise stated.
+We now overview our experimental protocol; we present the associated results in Section~\ref{sec:results}.